yyl/ComputeSimilarity/README.md

 ### My algorithm

-disclaimer: I have little knowledge of doc similarity, `nltk`, text mining, prior to the assignment.
+Disclaimer: I don't have any prior knowledge regarding the algorithms, procedures or tools I used.
+All stuff freshly baked.

 The core of the program is focusing on **2 hashtags**,